How Much Yardage Do I Need??

 We’ve all been there.
 Standing in an aisle of gorgeous fabrics… swooning at the computer screen… gazing lovingly (and with drool at the mouth) at THE.PERFECT.FABRIC for that next dress.

 The yardages listed approximate using 45″ fabric.
 If you find a to-die-for silk taffeta in 58″ you might not need as much.
 Also, if you plan on creating self-trim – you may need several more yards.
-For ruffles, here are the calculations.
-For pleating, read this article.
+For ruffles use these calculations.
+For pleating read this article.

 These yardages assume cutting the garment pieces on the “normal” grain for the era – most often “on” grain for bodices and skirts and bias cut for sleeves.